retrosnob/retrosnob.github.io/pythonbook.md

 ```
 ## Notes
 1. A statement that evaluates to True or False is known as a *condition*.
 2. Note that when using logical operators, each side of the operator has to be an expression which **on its own** evaluates to True or False.
-So if you want to check that a and b are both greate
+So if you want to check that a and b are both greater than 10, for instance, you have to write `a > 10 and b > 10`.
+You **cannot** write `a and b > 10`; in fact this will lead
 ## Exercises
 1. Write two statements involving countries and capitals such that if you put an OR operator between them the whole statement is False.
 2.